Korol-Serhii/Korol-Serhii/README.md

 ### 🚀 About Me

-I am a disciplined and goal-oriented **Software Engineer** with a strong foundation in computer science and a unique background in military leadership.
+I am **Software Engineer** with a strong foundation in computer science and a unique background in military leadership.
 My professional philosophy is built on discipline, adaptability, and continuous technological evolution.

 My engineering journey began with a deep focus on interface design and client-side logic.
 I hold a professional diploma in **Software Development**, where I gained expertise in building complex, responsive **Single Page Applications (SPAs)**.
 Leveraging **JavaScript (ES6+)** and **TypeScript** for type safety and reliability, I engineer scalable solutions within the **React** and **Angular** ecosystems.